Brooklyn Mirador

 The line ran from the Arch through the

-fountain to 350 Fifth Avenue which had
+fountain to the original Waldorf-Astoria Hotel at 350 Fifth Avenue, which had

 .

-In 1970, the concrete 'balcony', the Mirador,
+In 1970, the concrete 'balcony', the Brooklyn Mirador,

-providing the perfect view of the alignment.
+was completed, providing the perfect view of the alignment,

 The Brooklyn Mirador